mschinagaines/Motor-Collisions-in-NYC/README.md

 **Questions for Analysis**
 - Is there a relationship between motor collisions and borough?
-- What are the highest contributing factors to motor collisions?
+- What can be done to reduce motor collisions in the future?

 **Key Stakeholders** \
 Key stakeholders in this analysis would include the *New York State Department of Transportation (NYSDOT)* and the *New York Police Department(NYPD)*. 👥